cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ### 4. Test a web app

-If you are not at the `App List` view then click on `Mediahub` in the title bar and click `App` from the `Content Types` view.
+If you are not at the `App List` view then click on `Wototo` in the title bar and click `App` from the `Content Types` view.

 On the entry for your app, click `Test offline`.
 The browser will now open a testing view of the web app in the web browser.
 The top-level view of the app will have a list containing one item: the `HTML Fragment`, with whatever name you gave it.
 If you click on this list item you should see the HTML content, including your image.
 Click the browser's back button to go back, or click the title in the title bar to return to the top-level list.

 ### 5. Publish a web app

 Go back to the mediahub editor view (keep pressing back in the browser, or re-enter the authoring URL).
-If you are not at the `App List` view then click on `Mediahub` in the title bar and click `App` from the `Content Types` view.
+If you are not at the `App List` view then click on `Wototo` in the title bar and click `App` from the `Content Types` view.

 On the entry for your app click `Publish...`.
 In the dialog enter a directory name for your published app on the web server; a short name without spaces is probably safest, e.g. "tutorialapp".